muhtashimshahrier/muhtashimshahrier.github.io/_pages/about.md

 author_profile: true
 ---

-I'm Md.
-Muhtashim Shahrier, a transportation researcher from BUET.
-My work explores the intersection of machine learning, optimization, and network science for solving urban mobility challenges.

-Recent projects include:
-- Pedestrian behavior analysis using custom-trained YOLOv8 and entropy metrics
-- Transit access heatmap for Dhaka using DBSCAN and QGIS
-- Emergency response simulation on dynamic urban grids with Monte Carlo methods

-I'm especially interested in reinforcement learning, multi-agent systems, and resilient transport networks.

-You can find my [CV](/files/cv.pdf), [research projects](/portfolio/), and thesis work on this site.
+# Md.
+Muhtashim Shahrier
+Transportation Researcher | AI · Optimization · Network Science

+I’m a recent Civil Engineering graduate from BUET, where I majored in Transportation and minored in Structural Engineering.
+My work focuses on solving urban mobility challenges through the lens of machine learning, optimization, and network science.
+I’m especially drawn to transportation because of its interdisciplinary nature — it connects civil engineering with computer science, urban planning, economics, and human behavior.

 ---

-## About Me

-I graduated from BUET with a major in Transportation and a minor in Structural Engineering.
-My academic interests lie in the intersection of transportation systems and intelligent decision-making, particularly through reinforcement learning, optimization, and network science.

-### Research Interests
+## Research Identity

-- Adaptive traffic control and emergency response using RL
-- Public transit accessibility and service equity
-- Game theory in connected vehicle systems
-- Transportation network resilience

-I'm currently preparing applications for Fall 2026 MS programs in Transportation Engineering and working on multiple independent research projects related to emergency response optimization and urban mobility in Dhaka.
+I’m passionate about solving urban mobility challenges through interdisciplinary approaches that blend transportation engineering with machine learning, optimization, and network science.
+I’ve long been fascinated by intelligent systems and their potential to support smarter decision-making in cities.

+My recent work explores topics like pedestrian behavior modeling, transit accessibility, emergency response optimization, and agent-based mobility simulations.
+I’m especially interested in how reinforcement learning, game theory, and multi-agent coordination can improve the resilience and efficiency of urban transport networks.

 ---

-Beyond research, I enjoy exploring cities through maps, solving transportation puzzles, and learning languages — currently, I'm learning German.
+## Recent Projects

+- **Pedestrian Behavior Analysis:** Custom-trained YOLOv8 and DeepSORT to detect and track pedestrians; evaluated unpredictability using entropy and chaos theory.
+- **Transit Access Heatmap for Dhaka:** Clustered 1,800+ bus stops using DBSCAN and visualized service intensity in QGIS.
+- **Emergency Response Simulation:** Modeled emergency dispatch on dynamic urban grids using Monte Carlo simulation and edge vulnerability mapping.

+---

+## Research Interests

+I’m broadly interested in intelligent transportation systems and how cities can be made more adaptive, efficient, and equitable.
+My current interests include:

+- Machine learning and optimization for urban mobility
+- Network science and resilience in transportation systems
+- Human-centered and accessible mobility planning

+---

+## What I’m Working On

+I’m currently exploring research ideas at the intersection of transportation systems, AI, and optimization, while preparing for graduate study in Transportation Engineering.
+My focus is on building a strong foundation in intelligent mobility systems through self-driven projects, technical learning, and academic collaborations.

+---

+## Beyond Research

+Outside of academics, I enjoy exploring cities through maps and thinking up unconventional ideas — like using particle swarm coordination for public transport.
+I’m also a sports enthusiast who follows Formula 1, football, and cricket, not for the teams but for the beauty of the games themselves.
+In quieter moments, I like diving into the math behind machine learning models and understanding how these systems really work.

+---

+You can find my [CV](#), [research projects](#), and thesis work on this site.